ATE T50 brake booster

 First the valve seat was carefully leveled with a soft Dremel emery polishing wheel (#425) set up in a bench drill to get it even and straight.
 The first picture in the gallery below shows the result.
 The second activity was to secure the large valve disc, the one that rests against the diaphragm, to its bushing.
 Instead of having a tool manufactured, I decided to use what I had at home.
 The homemade tool consists of the following parts (from the right to the left in the 2nd picture below): - a washer to center the pin in at the bottom, the wide part, of the socket - a pin to center the bushing and with a carefully measured length in order to get the bushing into the correct height in the socket - a socket to hold the bushing and to act as a counter hold - the bushing - the valve disc - and finally, a small socket with which a flange is pressed out on top of the valve disc The 6th picture shows the complete “package” that I carefully put into a vice which I used as a press.
 The 7th picture shows the original flange and the 8th picture shows the final result (this picture is a detail from a picture of the completely assembled poppet so you can also see the press marks for securing the bushing to the shaft).

 Then I turned to figure out how I should secure the valve discs and their bushings against the shaft.
 It took some time and testing.
 In the first picture in the gallery below you can see how the three indentations looked like originally.
 I tried to find a tool or suitable pliers for pressing this but didn’t succeed.
 I could have had a tool manufactured but that turned out to be too expensive.
 One of my bright ideas was to create a tool with the help of a drill chuck (2nd and 3rd picture).
 Unfortunately, I couldn’t create enough pressing power in its jaws in order to secure the bushings to the shaft.
 Maybe it had been possible if I have had access to a lathe chuck.
 I finally settled for using a die stock handle.
 That gave me the possibility to press from all three directions, with enough power, and also performing this work inside the valve housing which is necessary for the large valve disc.
 One problem was however that the threads in the handle weren’t tight and hard enough, so one screw got tilted.
-The result maybe doesn’t look 100% nice but it definitely holds the parts together.
+The result maybe doesn’t look 100% nice but it definitely holds the parts together with the sealing surfaces in parallel.
 The atmosphere poppet is now “tight”.
 The result is shown in the two last pictures.

 The hose connector